jasonbayton/11ty/_src/android/advisories/gpsu-update-changes.md

 ---
- title: "Google Play System Updates (mainline) are no longer managed by SystemUpdate policies"
+ title: "Google Play System Updates (mainline) are no longer managed by System Update policies"
- published: '2024-03-27'
+ published: '2024-04-17'
  status: publish
  author: 'Jason Bayton'
- excerpt: "Docs updated in the last week of March reflect a recent change in management strategy for GPSU"
+ excerpt: "Docs updated in the early April reflect a recent change in management strategy for GPSU"
  type: documentation
  layout: base.njk
  tags:
      - Advisories
 ---
-As of late March 2024, Google Play System Updates, or Mainline updates as they're also known, are no longer managed by AMAPI system update policies.
+As of early April 2024, Google Play System Updates, or Mainline updates as they're also known, are no longer managed by system update policies.

 With system update policies set (automatic, window, postpone, freeze), GPSUs will revert to their unmanaged behaviour.